friday963/aws-security-specialty-notes/README.md

 1. Organizations
     - Consolidates multiple AWS accounts into organizations so you can create and centrally manage them.
+    - Allows for OU's or Organizational units of accounts for separation and compliance.
+    - Policy enforcement through SCP's to control access to services and API's within child accounts.
+    - Allows you to opt out of machine learning used by AWS for future improvements.
+    - Free to use.
     - Two features
         - Consolidated billing within the "management account".
         - All features - SCP's and tag policies.
     - Consolidated billing
         - Paying account: Independent and unable to access resources of other account.
         - Linked account: all linked accounts are independent.
+    - Can generate an IAM role within every member account, it can be assumed as a role.
+        - Role is: OrganizationAccountAccessRole and is used for administrative purposes.
 2. Control tower
     - Sits on top of Organizations.
     - Creates a "landing zone" whish is a well architected multi-account baseline.